youssef-attai/fwf/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/youssef-attai/fwif/blob/main/LICENSE)

-fwif (floating window framework) is a Python framework that enables easy development of floating window applications.
+fwif (floating window framework) is a Python framework that enables easy development of floating window applications using X11.
-It provides a high-level abstraction for building applications entirely in Python, while leveraging inter-process communication (IPC) to interact with the underlying window layer implemented in C with X11.
+It provides a high-level abstraction for building applications entirely in Python, while leveraging inter-process communication (IPC) to interact with the underlying window layer implemented in C.

 ## Features

-- **Floating window support:** fwif sets the necessary window manager (WM) attributes for your applications to make them behave like floating windows by default.
-This is especially useful when integrating your applications with tiling window managers like i3, qtile, etc.
+- **Designed for Tiling Window Manager Users:** fwif sets the necessary window manager (WM) attributes for your applications to make them appear as floating windows in tiling window managers like i3, qtile, etc.

 - **Keyboard-driven:** Your fwif applications are keyboard-driven, you can easily associate keybindings with the different functions of your application.

 - **Simple UI:** fwif offers a straightforward user interface design approach.
 Components in fwif are just basic rectangles, making it effortless to create and combine them to achieve the desired user interface for your applications.

-- **Flexible component system:** fwif provides a flexible component system that allows you to organize in various ways, such as stacking, tiling, or overlaying, to create unique and dynamic user interfaces.
+- **Flexible Component System:** fwif provides a flexible component system that allows you to organize in various ways, such as stacking, tiling, or overlaying, to create unique and dynamic user interfaces.

 - **Efficient Key Press Handling:** fwif employs an efficient key press handling mechanism inspired by Vim.
 Define key bindings for specific actions or functions, and fwif intelligently interprets user input.